open-telemetry/opentelemetry-collector-contrib/exporter/dorisexporter/README.md

   * `traces` (default = otel_traces) The table name for traces.
   * `metrics` (default = otel_metrics) The table name for metrics.
 * `create_schema` (default = true) Whether databases and tables are created automatically.
+* `mysql_endpoint` The mysql protocol address to create the schema; ignored if create_schema is false.
 * `history_days` (default = 0) Data older than these days will be deleted; ignored if create_schema is false.
 If set to 0, historical data will not be deleted.
 * `timezone` (default = Asia/Shanghai) The time zone of doris.
 * `timeout` (default = 5s) Time to wait per individual attempt to send data to a backend.